forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Reminder: Mistakes and shortcomings of any form are likely. -> [Notes on Reading](#notes-on-reading)

+> 25./28.9.
+The focus is going to be more on general topics such as government forms and technologies which correlate to having the UN covenants on Economic, Social and Cultural Rights and on Civil and Political Rights guaranteed for everyone.
+For example techs which enable resource independence.

 > 23.9.2023: Some updates published.
-Many parts still in work, mistakes and shortcomings of any form especially likely. // 25.9.
-The focus is intended to be put on more general topics such as government forms and technologies (such as resource independence) which correlate to having the UN covenants on Economic, Social and Cultural Rights and on Civil and Political Rights guaranteed for everyone.
+Many parts still in work, mistakes and shortcomings of any form especially likely. //

 > 10.9.2023: The page hasn't been updated for nearly half a year and thus many sections are out of date.